danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 that imprint CERFI's life.
 But we don\'t have much time to dedicate to everything, and we focus a lot on *Recherches 13* even though it is the issue about which more is published, because it is where more work needs to be done.
-I don\'t know if you have read, for example, Sven*-*Olov Wallenstein's work that touches on *Recherches 13*.
+I don\'t know if you have read, for example, [[Sven-Olov Wallenstein|Sven-Olov Wallenstein's]] work that touches on *Recherches 13*.
 As an overall research project on CERFI has not been done, you end up with fragmentary readings of a fragmentary output, which produces incomplete interpretations.
 From the moment that CERFI decided to put those very nuanced and personal positions in the world that\'s unavoidable.
-Sven*-*Olov Wallenstein is interesting.
+Sven-Olov Wallenstein is interesting.
 He has looked at CERFI, a few decades ago, I think, maybe already a couple of decades, early 2000s.
-His work is a good complement to that of Stuart Elden.
-It would also be good to have Stuart Elden contributing vis-vis the influence of Braudel in *Recherches 13*.
-It's important to understand that the way that CERFI and *Recherches 13* read Braudel, and by that, I mean specifically how François Fourquet and Lion Murard read Braudel, which is not the same way in which Guattari and Deleuze are reading Braudel necessarily while they\'re writing *Anti-Oedipe*.
+His work is a good complement to that of [[Stuart Elden]].
+It would also be good to have Stuart Elden contributing vis-vis the influence of [[Braudel]] in *Recherches 13*.
+It's important to understand that the way that CERFI and *Recherches 13* read Braudel, and by that, I mean specifically how [[François Fourquet]] and [[Lion Murard]] read Braudel, which is not the same way in which [[Guattari]] and [[Deleuze]] are reading Braudel necessarily while they\'re writing *Anti-Oedipe*.
 Even though that's not particularly relevant for R13 itself, it trickles down into what are differing takes on collective equipment from Fourquet and Guattari.

-So, to go back to what I was saying, I would try to look at some of Sven's work because he fits really well in the mix of characters that you have here.
-Andy Goffey is great too.
+So, to go back to what I was saying, I would try to look at some of [[Sven-Olov Wallenstein|Sven's]] work because he fits really well in the mix of characters that you have here. [[Andy Goffey]] is great too.
 I started doing work on collective equipment because he threw in interesting lines about collective equipment in his introduction to the translation of Guattari's 1979 work published as *Lignes de Fuite*.
 That's a work at